yenisbel/portfolio/README.md

 ## Web UI and why?

-By rebuilding my website portfolio with Gatsby, I also learned more about GraphQL, practiced my React skills, and took the opportunity to try out a new hosting provider Netlify as well.
+By rebuilding my website portfolio with Gatsby, I also learned more about GraphQL, practiced my React skills, get around of Gatsby ecosystem plugins and open source community.

 - To create the front-end I used the library gatsby.js for static content generation.

 - The website uses SCSS as a CSS pre-processor.

-I am really excited for the future of Gatsby and similar front end tools that remove the complexities of configuring environments and build tools.

 ## 🚀 Quick start